Professor Dan G Zirker

 Qualifications: BA, MA University of Montana, PhD University of Alberta

 Professor Daniel Zirker gained his BA and MA from the University of Montana, and a PhD in Political Science from the University of Alberta.
 He was the Dean of Arts and Social Sciences, 2004-2011, and has been professor of political science since 2004.
 He previously taught and was an administrator at Minnesota State University, the University of Idaho and Montana State University-Billings.
-A Past chair/president of the Research Committee on Armed Forces and Society of IPSA (1999-2005), and former U.S. Peace Corps volunteer in Northeast Brazil, he was a Fulbright senior lecturer at the University of Dar es Salaam.
+A Past (1999-2005) and current (2018-2020) chair/president of the Research Committee on Armed Forces and Society (RC#24) of the International Political Science Association, and former U.S. Peace Corps volunteer in Northeast Brazil, he was a Fulbright senior lecturer at the University of Dar es Salaam.

 Research Interests and Expertise: